MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-CNTK-on-Windows.md

 As an example we create a Python 3.5 environment in an environment named `cntk-py35`.
 If you want a different environment name, please adjust the following steps accordingly.
 If you want to create a Python 2.7, Python 3.4, or Python 3.6 environment, please adjust the name of the YML to match the Python version you intend to use.

-The following assumes you cloned the CNTK source code from Github into the directory `c:\repos\cntk`.
+The following assumes you cloned the CNTK source code from GitHub into the directory `c:\repos\cntk`.

 * To create a new conda environment (e.g. `cntk-py35`) and activate it, run the following commands from the Windows command shell:
 ```